poppinss/chokidar-ts/README.md

 > If all of the above problems doesn't impact your projects, then simply use `tsc` and do waste time looking for alternatives.

-Because of the above restrictions, communities like [webpack](https://github.com/TypeStrong/ts-loader) and [gulp](https://www.npmjs.com/package/gulp-typescript) also has to use the compiler API to add support for typescript in their build tools.
+Because of the above restrictions (and many more), communities like [webpack](https://github.com/TypeStrong/ts-loader) and [gulp](https://www.npmjs.com/package/gulp-typescript) also has to use the compiler API to add support for typescript in their build tools.

 ## Why this module?
 If you are user of Webpack or gulp and working in frontend space, then your life is all set, since they have first class support for Typescript projects.